-Awards have come in the form of Hamilton Music Awards, a Canadian Folk Music Award nomination (Contemporary Singer of the Year) and a songwriting prize for “Passenger 24” from the Independent Music Awards for Best Americana Song.
+Awards have come in the form of Hamilton Music Awards, a Canadian Folk Music Award nomination (Contemporary Singer of the Year) and a songwriting prize for “Passenger 24” from the Independent Music Awards for Best Americana Song Windows7 internet explorer 8.

-After touring with Lilith Fair in Sarah McLachlan’s band in 2010, the Sarah McLachlan & Friends tour brought Melissa to the front of the stage, where she impressed packed theatres night after night with the Sarah-backed barn-burner “Passenger 24” and the graceful and polished duet version of “Brake”, from her most recent release Victoria Day, among other original songs.
-The tour showcased Melissa’s many strengths as an artist and performer; her flawless voice holds audiences captive through adventures populated by characters both sweet and seedy.
+After touring with Lilith Fair in Sarah McLachlan’s band in 2010, the Sarah McLachlan & Friends tour brought Melissa to the front of the stage, where she impressed packed theatres night after night with the Sarah-backed barn-burner “Passenger 24” and the graceful and polished duet version of “Brake”, from her most recent release Victoria Day, among other original songs Internet downloads.
+The tour showcased Melissa’s many strengths as an artist and performer; her flawless voice holds audiences captive through adventures populated by characters both sweet and seedy last tango from Seoul.

 Now, with new band Whitehorse, Melissa officially ties the musical knot with husband Luke Doucet.